- Become a Member

 Captivating speakers, a cooking class and a tour of antebellum homes were on the agenda as the 2013 Faculty Scholars gathered at Phi Theta Kappa Headquarters in Jackson, Mississippi, to prepare for the 2013 Honors Institute.

 The Faculty Scholars — selected from Phi Theta Kappa chapter advisors and Regional Coordinators — attended a three-day conference January 31-February 2 to familiarize themselves with the 2012/2013 Honors Study Topic, The Culture of Competition.
-The group was selected by the Honors Program Committee to serve as seminar leaders during the upcoming 2013 Honors Institute, to be held June 17-21 at Villanova University in Philadelphia, Pennsylvania.
+The group was selected by the Honors Program Council to serve as seminar leaders during the upcoming 2013 Honors Institute, to be held June 17-21 at Villanova University in Philadelphia, Pennsylvania.

 Honors Institute is considered to be the “crown jewel” of honors programming.
 The weeklong conference features world-class speakers in six to seven general sessions focusing on the current Honors Study Topic.
 About 450 Phi Theta Kappa members and advisors typically attend.